htnghia87/htnghia87.github.io/_pages/about.md

   - /about.html
 ---

 NEWS: I will give an invited talk at AAAI-24 New Faculty Highlight Program.
+In addition, I and my WSU colleagues (Jana Doppa, Yan Yan, Ganapati Bhat, Taha Belkhouja) will also give a tutorial on Advances in Robust Time-Series ML at AAAI-24.

 [NEWS](https://htnghia87.github.io/publication/npjsba24) My collaborative work with Sara Magliacane (University of Amsterdam) and Douglas Lauffenburger (MIT) on Translating Omics Signatures without Orthologue Requirements using Deep Learning has recently been accepted to [Nature Partner Journals: Systems Biology and Applications](https://www.nature.com/npjsba/)